Okta-PAM-Resource-Kit/scripts/linux/README.md

 ## Overview
 LinuxAndBsdAsaInstall.sh is intended to function as a universal install script for support Linux and BSD versions of the ASA Server Tools, ASA Gateway and RDP session Transcoder, and ASA Client Tools.

 **_These scripts are not supported by Okta, and no warranty is expressed or implied.
-Please review and understand the scripts before using.
+Please review and understand all scripts before using.
 Use at your own risk._**

 ## Capabilities